Junpliu/DocReward/README.md

-# DocReward\: A Document Reward Model for Structuring and Stylizing
+# [ACL 2026] DocReward\: A Document Reward Model for Structuring and Stylizing

 <div align="center">